 The best seven – or six – seater

-Most models feature a 2-2-3 seating layout, while an optional six-seater configuration with captain’s chairs in all three rows adds a further layer of luxury.
+Most models feature a 2-2-3 seating layout, although you can specify six captain's chairs as an optional extra for a little more luxury.
 Accessing the third row is easy, with the centre seats sliding well out of the way.
 You can also buy petrol, diesel and plug-in hybrid versions, which means there should be something for everyone here.

 To find our more, read our full Volkswagen Multivan review